 A Program for Mississippi Citizens and Communities

 Since 1998, the Rural Medical and Science Scholars program has been focused on helping high school seniors determine if they want to pursue health-related careers and shaping students’ interest and understanding of medicine, health-related disciplines, and other STEM fields.
-The scholars engage with healthcare professionals, complete 1 month of health science college coursework and engage in didactic, observational, and experiential learning.
+The scholars engage with healthcare professionals, complete an intense and rigorous session of health science college coursework, and engage in didactic, observational, and experiential learning.
 Discovering interest and solidifying career intent early, whether healthcare-related or not, can strengthen future goals, save money, and help ensure a successful career path.

 Adding one physician to a community contributes an average of $1.8 million in additional economic output.
 Hence, the program works to ensure a strong and passionate workforce for the long-term goals of improving Mississippi’s economy and increasing access to healthcare.